tkestack/tke/README.md

 cd tke
 make
 ```

-If you want to refer to this repe for code integration, the `go get` will be failed as below, pelase add `replace` section to your `go.mod` to fix it
+If you want to refer to this repo for code integration, the `go get` will be failed as below, please add `replace` section to your `go.mod` to fix it

 ```
 go: tkestack.io/tke upgrade => v1.5.1